zainafzal08/HodgePodge-Alpha/README.md

 | ----- | ---- | -----------------------------------------------------------------------------|
 | args  | list | The list of matched groups from the request regex                            |
 | id    | str  | The id of the trigger request this matched against (None if no id was given) |

+*Formatter*

+This just lets you put in lists and things to print out into a buffer and flush them out using a default pattern in your bot's respond object.

+The code is very self explantory, the real use of the formatter is consistent response styles from the bot and a clean buffer to work with our output dynamically across functions and locations in call cycles.